Faculty

 Email: dieringerk@moravian.edu

 Kathy Dieringer is an adjunct professor in the Doctor of Athletic Training Program.
-Dr. Dieringer is the current NATA President, and is also the President of D&D Sports Med, and co-owner of three outpatient rehabilitation clinics in the north Texas area, employing over 45 staff members including physical therapists, occupational therapists, athletic trainers, and strength & conditioning coaches.
+Dr. Dieringer is also the President of D&D Sports Med, and co-owner of three outpatient rehabilitation clinics in the north Texas area, employing over 45 staff members including physical therapists, occupational therapists, athletic trainers, and strength & conditioning coaches.
 She has worked in the collegiate, secondary school, and clinical settings during her career as an athletic trainer.
 Dr. Dieringer is a leader in emerging practices in athletic training, publishing on the athletic trainer in physician practice and business models of athletic training.
-In addition to serving on various state, district and NATA committees, Kathy has served as Chair of the NATA Clinical and Emerging Practices Athletic Trainers' Committee, President of District VI, NATA District VI Director, and Secretary/Treasurer of the NATA.
-She currently serves as the NATA representative on the CAATE Board of Directors.
+Dr. Dieringer has served as President of the National Athletic Trainers’ Association (NATA) from 2021-2024 Chair of the NATA Clinical and Emerging Practices Athletic Trainers' Committee, President of District VI, NATA District VI Director, Secretary/Treasurer of the NATA, and NATA representative on the CAATE Board of Directors.
 Dr. Dieringer has been a recipient of the NATA Most Distinguished Athletic Trainer Award, The Gail Weldon Award of Excellence, and the NATA Service Award.
 She has been inducted into both the District VI and NATA Hall of Fame.
-Kathy was elected NATA President in 2020 and began her term in June 2021.
-Dr. Dieringer teaches the Emerging Practices course in the DAT Program.

 Christianne Eason, PhD, LAT, ATC (Qualitative Methods and Research Design)